tensorforce/tensorforce/docs/index.rst

 You can find more information at our `TensorForce GitHub repository <https://github.com/reinforceio/TensorForce>`__.

-We have a seperate repository available for benchmarking our algorithm implementations [here](https://github.com/reinforceio/tensorforce-benchmark).
+We have a separate repository available for benchmarking our algorithm implementations [here](https://github.com/reinforceio/tensorforce-benchmark).